 Michael Coates MA, MPhil

-I personally run a Second Year option unit, "The City: Architecture, Art and Society", which deals with the social and political world as it is represented in, and determined by urban environments, specifically the 20th and 21st Century "First World" city.
-I also supervise Third Year essays for various students throughout the School of Art whose interests intersect with my own.
+These days my teaching is confined to a 2nd Year undergraduate option unit, "The City: Architecture, Art and Society", which deals with the social and political world as it is represented in, and determined by urban environments, specifically the 20th and 21st Century city.
+I also supervise 3rd Year undergraduate essays for various students throughout the School of Art whose interests intersect with my own.

 My research interests fall in a broad spectrum; from architecture and urban design to 'place' making, and philosophies of experiencing 'space' in our urban environments.
 My studies largely focus on the domestic environment, the space of home and housing design methodologies.
 I am principally concerned with the relationship of people other than architects to the architectural process, such as the concept of 'participatory architecture'.